hpe-storage/nimble-golang-sdk/README.md

 As future versions of NimbleOS and new endpoint services become available, the SDK will be updated.

+# Support

+HPE Nimble Storage SDK for Go is supported by HPE when used with HPE Nimble Storage arrays on valid support contracts.
+Please send an email to [support@nimblestorage.com](mailto:support@nimblestorage.com) to get started with any issue you might need assistance with.
+Engage with your HPE representative for other means on how to get in touch with Nimble support directly.

 # Contributing

 Contributing guidelines are available in [CONTRIBUTING](CONTRIBUTING.md)